ckaestne/seai/lectures/18_safety/safety.md

   * Add monitors/checks at interfaces
 * Identify and eliminate implicit interactions
   * Memory: Shared memory, global variables
-  * CPU resources: LC tasks running at high-priorty, starving HC tasks
+  * CPU resources: LC tasks running at high-priority, starving HC tasks
 * Is AI in my system performing an LC or HC task?
   * If HC, can we "demote" it into LC?